All Car Manufacturer Articles

 Consequently, both drivers were male.

-John had a Peugeot Partner van with a noisy clutch pedal.
 As a result, the first call was from a driver in the Halifax area.
 John was the name of this van’s owner.
 John had a problem with the clutch pedal.
 To be more specific, he stated that the clutch pedal became squeaky and creaky around the clutch upper extents.

 I asked if the van drove okay.
 John said, “It did, and he could still change in the early stages of the problem.”
 However, the problem began to get progressively worse.
 Particularly when the van was idling or running at low revs.
 John also said that the van gave out a squealing, high-pitched sound.
 This sent out alarm bells.
-Consequently, I recommended that he bring the van into us for a mechanic to examine.
+Consequently, I recommended that he bring the van to us for a mechanic to examine.

-Peugeot partner vans a 1.6 2003 petrol model
+Peugeot partner vans a 1.6 2003 petrol model – Peugeot Partner Van Clutch problem

-When the van finally arrived, Hence, one of my mechanics diagnosed the van as having a problem with a noisy bearing.
+When the van finally arrived, one of my mechanics diagnosed the van as having a problem with a noisy bearing.
 Without doubt, the high-pitched squealing sound was a sign of a clutch bearing that was on its way out.

-As a result of our diagnosis, the guy left his van.
 We split and stripped down the gearbox to allow us to examine the clutch.
 Sure enough, the clutch bearing was very black due to overheating. thus requiring replacement.

 After speaking with the customer, John, we suggested that he also have a new clutch plate and cover installed.
-Because, the old clutch did not have much life left.
+Because the old clutch did not have much life left,.
 John gave us permission, the job was completed, and the van was as good as new.

 Second Peugeot partner vans clutch problem a diesel van

 My first “call to port” was with the AA. for the reason that he was a past member.
 Thus, the AA said they would help, but it was going to cost him £420 for recovery and a year of membership.
-After contacting other breakdown companies, Then the AA was going to be the cheapest.
+After contacting other breakdown companies, the AA was going to be the cheapest.

 Once I had the facts together, I contacted Ron in Hinckley.
 Because he was completely stuck in a hard place, he agreed to pay the money.
 Consequently, the partner van was towed to Sheffield and then from Sheffield to Halifax. because the drivers can only cover so many miles.